moritzstadler/acvi-med/README.md

 ## System Requirements

 It is highly recommended to install the system on Linux.
 If you wish to annotate the files before importing them (this is necessary if your
-VCF files are not annotated with vep already) roughly 709GB of free disk space are needed.
+VCF files are not annotated with vep already) roughly 709GB of free disk space are needed for genomic databases - in order to simply test the application this is not necessary however.
 The following programs are required for starting the system:

 - <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">git</a>